Ramrod (New York City): Other Ramrod bars

-The New York Ramrod shut its doors after the 1980 shooting.
+The New York Ramrod closed down in 1986.
 Since then, multiple gay leather bars named Ramrod have opened.
 Much like bars that use the name "Eagle," these other Ramrod bars have operated as independent businesses, and are not managed by a single corporate entity in the manner of a franchise or chain store.

 A Ramrod bar operated in Boston from 1981 to 2020.
 In 1994, a Ramrod opened in Fort Lauderdale, Florida.